datavis-tech/reactive-property/README.md

 # ReactiveProperty

-This tiny library abstracts the getter-setter pattern described in [Towards Reusable Charts - Mike Bostock (2012)](https://bost.ocks.org/mike/chart/).
+This tiny library abstracts the getter-setter pattern described in [Towards Reusable Charts (by Mike Bostock, 2012)](https://bost.ocks.org/mike/chart/).

-It also adds the ability to react to changes.
+It also adds the ability to react to changes in state.

 ## Quick Start